facundoolano/rpg-cli/README.md

 The `category` field is used to distinguish between player and enemy classes, and in the latter case how likely a given enemy class is likely to appear (e.g. `legendary` classes will appear less frequently, and only when far away from home).

-The hero's class can be changed at the home directory like `rpg-cli class thief`.
+The hero's class can be changed at the home directory using `rpg-cli class <name>`.
 If the hero is at level 1 it will effectively work as a character re-roll with fresh stats; at higher levels the stats are preserved and the class change will start taking effect on the next level increment.

 ## Troubleshooting